-In preparing the separate financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, management is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

-The Board of Directors is responsible for overseeing the Company's financial reporting process.
+The Board of Directors are responsible for overseeing the Company's financial reporting process.

-INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDER OF ACWA POWER UZBEKISTAN PROJECT HOLDING COMPANY LIMITED
+INDEPENDENT AUDITOR'S REPORT TO THE SHAREHOLDER OF ACWA POWER UZBEKISTAN WIND PROJECT HOLDING COMPANY LTD